tgvashworth/immutable-reducers/README.md

 - If the updater function returns the same value it was called with, then no change will occur.
 - If the `keyPath` you specify does not exist, an Immutable `Map` will be created at each intermediary key.
 - The keys can be immutable data structures too #winning
+- The third argument to the reducer is the whole state object, allowing you consult other areas of state when handling an action

 ## `combineReducers`